brandon-kohn/simulation_toolkit/README.md

     git clone https://github.com/brandon-kohn/simulation_toolkit.git
     cd simulation_toolkit
     ./update.[sh|bat] <install path> <"CMake generator">
+    //!
+NOTE: IDE generators such as Xcode will not work with the update script as the `cmake --build --config <Config>` is not respected.
+    //!
+Prefer makefile generators with the update script.

 After running the above command the superproject and submodules will be built into the specified install path using "bin/include/lib/share" subdirectories.